jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (1) No employee of the Department shall disclose, otherwise than in accordance with this section, information which is given to a territorial authority under section 26ZZM(2)(b)(i) of this Act and which—
   (a) identifies, or will assist any person to identify, the name and address of the registered owner of any specified dog; or
   (b) identifies, or will assist any person to identify, the address at which the specified dog is ordinarily kept.
-(2) Where— requests, for any lawful purpose, any information of the kind described in subsection (1) of this section which is held by the Department, the Department shall comply with the request.
+(2) Where—requests, for any lawful purpose, any information of the kind described in subsection (1) of this section which is held by the Department, the Department shall comply with the request.
   (a) any member of the Police; or
   (b) any officer of the Department; or
   (c) any territorial authority; or